Home

 Provides supports for children with disabilities who are moving from one kind of program setting or service provision to another, includes transitions from preschool to kindergarten, elementary school to middle school and from high school to adult life.

-Provides support for children with disabilities who are transitioning from a program setting to another.
+Provides support for children with disabilities who are moving from one kind of program setting or service provision to another.
 Includes transition from preschool to kindergarten, elementary to middle school and from high school to adult life.

 Services